pretalx/pretalx-docker/README.md

 The Docker build contexts that define the various images supported by this repository.

+##### context/base/

+- `Dockerfile.debian`, Debian-based container image manifest for Pretalx, used for the `pretalx/base` image
+- `entrypoint.sh`, script to be evaluated at runtime when the container starts; prepared for all variants; expects an argument

 ##### context/cron/

 - `crontab`, configuration to run periodic tasks; adapted for use inside a container